kyleaupton/portfolio/README.md

 ## Overview

 This is my portfolio site to showcase various projects I work on.
 It's written with vite + vue 3 + ts, and deployed on Netlify.
-Most things are written from scratch, however I do use a few libraries. `fitty` is used to calculate the landing animations current size, `floating-vue` for the tooltips, and `marked` + `highlight.js` for the markdown readmes.
+Most things are written from scratch, however I do use a few libraries. `fitty` is used to calculate the landing animation's current size, `floating-vue` for the tooltips, and `marked` + `highlight.js` for the markdown readmes.

 While this project is open-source for the purpose of visibility, it was not created as a template for other people rip.
 If you choose to do that please at least change things up a good bit.